T2Wil/AIMBOOK/README.md

 AIMBOOK
 --------
-It is a pharmacy management system that pharmacists uses to record new products in the stock
+It is a pharmacy management system that pharmacists use to record new products in the stock

-and keep updates of the stock as purchases or sells are made.
+and track the updates of the stock as purchases or sells made.

 TECH USED
 --------